 Y-DNA test results are often clear cut; but, in some cases, it is appropriate to consider their statistical basis:

-A further preliminary comment is that the characteristic signature for Plant (so far) has been found to agree with one for Plantt.
+The characteristic Y-DNA signature for the main Plant family has been found to agree with one for Plantt.
 Plantt appears in early records in England and it is sometimes written Plantt .
 This might be fancifully imagined to point to a possibility that Plant was an abbreviation of a French surname such as Plantinet (rare) or even Plantagenet (see also further details about Plantt).
-The Plantagenets can also be associated with the surnames Somerset, Cornwall and Warren/Waring-like names (see also evidence for a Plant-Warenne affinity) but, so far, only one of the Warrens/Warings tested matches with the Plantt/Plant family.
-Indeed, further Warren results appear in the Y-search database; and, so far, few named Warren or Waring have matched any other Warren or Waring, such that it is beginning to look as though, unlike Plant(t), Warren and Waring are multiple-ancestor surnames, perhaps mostly descended from various individuals with the common Norman personal name Warin.
+The Plantagenets can also be associated with the surnames Somerset, Cornwall and Warren/Waring-like names (see also evidence for a Plant-Warenne affinity) and the Plants had early proximities to the Warren Earls in particular as well as, for example, the Lancastrians.
+The nineteenth-century claim that the Plants are illegimate descendants of the Plantagenets, much doubted since the twentieth century, has been disconfirmed by Y-DNA.
+In the course of investigating this, it emerged that, unlike Plant(t), Warren and Waring are multiple-ancestor surnames, perhaps mostly descended from various unrelated individuals with the common Norman personal name Warin.
 Neither has there been any Y-DNA match to the surnames Corwall, Somerset nor to the skeleton of Richard III.
 Any possible connection to the Plantagenet name is hence more likely cultural, perhaps relating to contemporary belief in the nutritive, augmentative and generative powers of the plant soul, which could have been important in contemporary belief at, for example, the aforementioned vaccary of the Black Prince.

-Grossly inconsistent results, unlike those found so far for Plant(t), could have been expected if there had been many false paternity events down the centuries or if there had originally been several different Plant families that had grown to similar extents.
-In as much as the evidence indicates otherwise, the DNA results so far tend not to confirm such suppositions as ones that there were several different Plant families who happened to be called Plant simply because they were (a) all `gardeners' or (b) all influenced into calling themselves Plant out of respect for the Plantagenet name.
-It is possible of course that they all descend largely from one family that was so influenced, with other Plant lines having died out or grown little.
+Grossly inconsistent results, unlike those found so far for Plant(t), could have been expected if there had been many false paternity events down the centuries or if there had originally been many different Plant families that had grown to similar extents.
+In as much as the evidence indicates otherwise, the DNA results so far do not confirm such suppositions as ones that there were many different Plant families who happened to be called Plant simply because they were (a) all `gardeners' or (b) all influenced into calling themselves Plant out of respect for the Plantagenet name.
+It is possible of course that they descend largely from one family that was so influenced, with most other Plant lines having died out or grown little.
 Our computer simulations suggest that there is probably just a handful of surviving Plant families, with in particular one dominant one that has grown abnormally, in keeping with the Y-DNA results.
-Another possibility that can not yet be discounted is that the English Plant name was sanitised from Plente (meaning abundant or fertile) - no DNA result is yet available for the surname Plenty which may have derived from the early spelling Plente, and this does not match any similar name tested so far.
+Another possibility that can not yet be entirely ruled out is that the English Plant name was sanitised from Plente (meaning abundant or fertile).
+There is only a single Y-DNA result so far for the surname Plenty, which may have derived from the early spelling Plente, and this does not match any similar name tested so far.

-Further Y-line testing of Plant-like names, such as for the Plante family of Gascony (SW France), or the Plantard family of Brittany (NW France), or the noble Planta/Von Planta family of Switzerland, as well as many with the name Planta in the Phillipines and South America, might shed further light.
+Further Y-line testing of Plant-like names, such as for the Plante name in Gascony (SW France), or the Plantard name in Brittany (NW France), or the noble Planta/Von Planta family of Switzerland, as well as many with the name Planta in the Phillipines and South America, might shed further light in due course.

 The Plant project was begun in late 2001 and initial accounts of its implications for the Plant and Plantagenet names have been published as: